ARTICLE I - OFFICES

 5.3.2 President-elect: The President-elect shall perform the duties of the President in the event of the President's absence or inability to perform the duties of president; perform such duties usually performed by a vice-president of an unincorporated association; and shall perform such duties as may be prescribed to the President-elect from time to time by the President or the membership of the Corporation.

-5.3.3 Secretary/Treasurer: The Secretary/Treasurer shall keep minutes of all meetings of the membership: shall supervise the collection and disbursements of all funds in accounts of the Corporation; shall account to the membership for the funds and accounts of the Association; shall be sensitive to, and primarily responsible for, fulfilling the social obligations of the corporation including, by way of example and not limitation, providing flowers for funerals of members or their families, or sending such congratulatory or condolence messages as may be appropriate for the Association to convey; shall perform such other duties usually performed by the secretary or treasurer of an unincorporated association; and shall perform such other duties as may be prescribed by the President or the membership of the corporation.
+5.3.3 Secretary/Treasurer: The Secretary/Treasurer shall keep minutes of all meetings of the membership: shall supervise the collection and disbursements of all funds in accounts of the Corporation; shall account to the membership for funds and accounts of the Association; Association; shall be sensitive to, and primarily responsible for, fulfilling the social obligations of the corporation including, by way of example and of example and not limitation, providing flowers for funerals of members, or sending such congratulatory or condolence messages as may be appropriate for the Association to convey; shall perform such other duties usually performed by the secretary or treasurer of an unincorporated association; and shall perform such other duties as may be prescribed by the President or the membership of the corporation.

 ARTICLE II - AFFILIATION

 Section 4.1 DUTIES.
 It will be the duty of the Board of Directors to plan and manage the Corporation's activities and affairs between general membership meetings of the Corporation and subject to the Supreme Power of the Membership (see Section 3.1).
 The Board of Directors shall exercise all powers of the Corporation in conducting the business affairs of the Corporation except such powers that are specifically reserved to the general membership.